Said Akl: Lebanese language and alphabet

 Akl was an ideologue for promotion of the Lebanese language as independent of Arabic language.
 Although acknowledging the influence of Arabic, he argued that Lebanese language was equally if not more influenced by Phoenician languages and promoted the use of the Lebanese language written in a modified Latin alphabet, rather than the Arabic one.

-His designed alphabet for the Lebanese language using the Latin alphabet in addition to a few newly designed letters and some accented Latin letters to suit the Lebanese phonology.
+He designed an alphabet for the Lebanese language using the Latin alphabet in addition to a few newly designed letters and some accented Latin letters to suit the Lebanese phonology.
 The proposed Lebanese alphabet designed by Akl contained 36 letters.
 The proposed alphabet was as follows:

+Note: پ and ڤ are not part of the Standard Arabic alphabet and they are only optionally used when transcribing foreign words.

 Starting in the 1970s Akl offered a prize to whoever authored the best essay in Lebanese.
 Since then the Said Akl awards have been granted to many Lebanese intellectuals and artists.
 He published his poetry book Yara completely using his proposed Lebanese alphabet, thus becoming the first book ever to be published in this form.
 In later years, he also published his poetry book Khumasiyyat in the same alphabet.

 Akl published the tabloid newspaper Lebnaan using the Lebanese language.
 It was published in two versions, لبنان (transliteration and pronunciation Lubnan which means Lebanon in Arabic language) using Lebanese written in traditional Arabic alphabet, the other Lebnaan (Lebanese for Lebanon) in his proposed Lebanese Latin-based alphabet.

 Works

 Akl has numerous writings ranging from theatrical plays, epics, poetry and song lyrics.
 His first published work was released in 1935, a theatrical play written in Arabic.
 His works are written in either Lebanese, literary Arabic, or French.
-He is also known for writing lyrics of many well-known songs, including Zahrat al-Mada'en (in Arabic زهرة المدائن) sung by Fairuz.